juan-pineda/Tesis_5_AGN_fitter/README.md

 # Objectives

 ## General objetive:
- * To correlate the physical characteristics of AGNs with z < 0.7 obtained from the observed spectral energy distribution and the differents models used to reproduce it (with a bayesian MCMC approach).**
+ * To correlate the physical characteristics of AGNs in z < 0.7 obtained from the observed spectral energy distribution and the differents models used to reproduce it.**

  * (To determine the relationship between the physical characteristics of nearby AGNs and the differents models used for accretion disk, cold dust and torus as inputs for the bayesian MCMC code AGNfitter to reproduce the observed spectral energy distribution.)